str8lazy/Movie-Night-Spinner/README.md

 Built using vanilla:
 - HTML5
 - CSS3 (with modern animations and effects)
-- JavaScript (for wheel animation and interaction)
+- JavaScript (for wheel animation, interaction, and saving history with `localStorage`)

 No external dependencies or installation required - just open the HTML file in a modern web browser.